officelifehq/docs/docs/documentation/operate/project-management.md

 ### Overview

 Tasks are the central part of any project.
 This is how we know a project is moving forward.
-OfficeLife lets you easily manage tasks and assign them to project members, so projects are actually done.
+OfficeLife lets you manage tasks and assign them to project members, so projects are actually done.

 A task can be part of a task list, or it can live outside of a list.
 It's easier to make it part of a list, though, so you can track progress towards a goal.

 A task can also be assigned to someone.
-This lets people easily know who's responsible of what.
+This lets people know who's responsible of what.

 ### List of tasks